Finally Blocks - Cleaning Up After Exceptions

 Finally With Return Statements

-Even if the try
+Even if the try or catch block contains a

-statement, the finally
+return statement, the finally block still

 runs.
-This can surprise beginners, but it’s consistent with the idea that finally
+This can surprise beginners, but it’s consistent with the idea that finally always executes.

 int Compute()